 Variety Insight premium subscribers can access phone, email and more.

-Head, International Lifestyle Channels (London, as of July 2016)
+Head, International Lifestyle Channels (London)

 : Scripps Networks Interactive Inc.

 Access the industry's most accurate development and production listings,credits,contact info, org charts, box office, TV ratings and more.